learn-co-students/dc-web-071320/03-intro-to-oop/README.md

 * Define attribute readers and writers using `attr_` macros
 * Explain the need for variable scope and why it's important to not utilize global variables

+local_variables (no @):  Only available in the method it was defined in instance variables (@): Available everywhere within the instance of that class class variable (@@):  Defined with relation to the whole class, not an instance